Retire Before Dad

 Motley Fool staff writers provide frequent insight on recommended stocks.
 These articles are available under the research tab on the menu.

 This insight is exclusive to subscribers.
-They often talk about recent earnings, industry trends, and bull cases for recommendations.
+They often discuss recent earnings, industry trends, and bull cases for recommendations.

 Another feature is the 10% Promise.
 Any time a stock moves up or down by 10% or more, a Motley Fool analyst will write an article to give insight on the move.